Nuclear Power in Armenia

 reactor, supply nuclear fuel for it and decommission it2.

-Construction was to commence in 2012 or early 2013 and is expected to cost US$5
+Construction was to commence in 2013 and is expected to cost US$5

 billion.
 The customer and owner of new reactors, as well as electricity